 Top things to do in Glasgow – Glasgow visitor attractions

 Patricia Clark of GreetinGlasgow Walking Tours offers her tips for making the most of a visit to Glasgow.
-Read our feature on the history and heritage of Glasgow Green in the September issue of Scottish Memories.

 The city of Glasgow offers so much to see and so much to do.
 Glasgow has a history very different from that of Edinburgh.
 We are Scotlands biggest city, Scotlands industrial city and the city of immigrants.
 The city has welcomed Highlanders from the Clearances, Irish, Italians, Eastern Europeans, Chinese, Indians, Pakistani, and Polish to name but a few.

 In the Victorian era, Glasgow was called Second City of the Empire, second to London in population and prosperity, yet at the same time tragically had the worst working and living conditions for the working classes.

 Nowadays, left wing politics and the best sense of humour in Scotland (and maybe the world) are part of what makes the Glaswegian.
 Glasgow is the best place for a night out!

 As well as our huge music venues, concert halls, theatres and the home of Scottish Opera we have many bars in the city centre with great free music.
 The iconic Barrowland Ballroom in the East End is the favourite venue for any rock musician.
 So from traditional folk music to electronika, Glasgow has something for everyone.